luca-c-xcv/i3u/README.md

 # i3u

-i3 window manager custom configuration with some script to customize Debain and its derivatives
+i3 window manager custom configuration with some script to customize Debian and its derivatives

 ![demo pic](extras/demo.png)